Geovation/geovation.github.io/_posts/2018-12-12-qgis-processing-modeler.md

 Click on _run_ to kick off the model.
 A log will be shown that brings up any errors and process messages.
 When the process finished the output will be added to your map.

 To make your map more meaningful you can colour the regions in based on their population density:
-Right-click on the result layer (population_per_area), go to the symbology tab and set it to:
+Right-click on the result layer (population_per_area), select _Properties ..._, go to the symbology tab and set it to:

 Field  |  Value
 --|--